fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 In the NE corner of Quag, there's a little peninsula hidden behind a couple of Murk Trees.
 At the end of that peninsula you'll find Smuggler's Cove.

 The Cove is pretty tiny `(p39)`.
-N of where you enter you can find a statue of Irkalla `(p3)`, which I'm going to generously suggest is a hint from the developers to go visit the Isle of Woe and speak with the Mistress of Magan herself, like I just told you to do in the previous section.
+N of where you enter you can find a statue of Irkalla `(p3)`, which I'm going to generously suggest is a hint to go visit the Isle of Woe and speak with the Mistress of Magan herself, like I just told you to do in the previous section.

 On the opposite shore, S of Irkalla's statue, is a Serpent Swimmer you can fight (ow).